suzuki-shunsuke/oss-contribution-guide/README.md

 # oss-contribution-guide

-Guide to create GitHub Issues and Pull Requests for OSS Contribution
+Guide to creating GitHub Issues and Pull Requests for OSS Contribution

 ## Index